British Mathematical Olympiad: BMO Round 1

 The first round of the BMO is held in November each year, and from 2006 is an open entry competition.
-The qualification to BMO Round 1 is through the Senior Mathematical Challenge.
-Students who do not make the qualification through the Senior Mathematical Challenge may be entered at the discretion of their school for a fee of £40.
+The qualification to BMO Round 1 is through the Senior Mathematical Challenge or the Mathematical Olympiad for Girls.
+Students who do not make the qualification may be entered at the discretion of their school for a fee of £40.

 The paper lasts 3½ hours, and consists of six questions (from 2005), each worth 10 marks.
 The exam in the 2020-2021 cycle was adjusted to consist of two sections, first section with 4 questions each worth 5 marks (only answers required), and second section with 3 question each worth 10 marks (full solutions required).
 The duration of the exam had been reduced to 2½ hours, due to the difficulties of holding a 3½ hours exam under COVID-19.

 Candidates are required to write full proofs to the questions.
 An answer is marked on either a "0+" or a "10-" mark scheme, depending on whether the answer looks generally complete or not.
 An answer judged incomplete or unfinished is usually capped at 3 or 4, whereas for an answer judged as complete, marks may be deducted for minor errors or poor reasoning but it is likely to get a score of 7 or more.
-As a result, it is uncommon for an answer to score a middling mark between 4 to 6.
+As a result, it is uncommon for an answer to score a middling mark between 4 and 6.

 While around 1000 gain automatic qualification to sit the BMO1 paper each year, the additional discretionary and international students means that since 2016, on average, around 1600 candidates have been entered for BMO1 each year.
 Although these candidates represent the very best mathematicians in their age group, the difficulty level of the BMO papers mean that many of these attain a very low score.